Honest Imagery for Allergens and Dietary Claims

 - A third, out-of-date version still live on a delivery platform.

-Instead, treat Yummify as your visual source of truth: every dish and variant has a “master” AI-styled image, plus notes on which markets and platforms use which version.
-When you localize visuals for new regions-different bread types, different side dishes-take the same care to keep allergens and claims consistent across all variants.
+This honest imagery for allergens and dietary claims approach works well.
+Instead, treat Yummify as your visual source of truth.
+Every dish and variant has a “master” AI-styled image.
+Add notes on which markets use which version.
+When you localize for new regions, keep allergens and claims consistent.
+Different bread types?
+Different side dishes?
+Take the same care across all variants with honest imagery for allergens and dietary claims.

 Sketch your own 6-8 step imagery workflow and note where Yummify could become your visual source of truth to prevent drift.